 Find the best workout clothes in your wardrobe and get ready to make some moves!

 How to find the workout schedule that's right for you

-While some people live for the gym, many of us want to achieve results while doing as little exercise as possible.
-So, what’s an ideal workout schedule?
+While some people live for the gym, others want to achieve results while doing as little exercise as possible.
+Fair enough!